 How to perform Solah Somvar Vrat for the sixteen Mondays?

-To perform Puja rituals, offer sacred water on Shivling in a Shiva temple and worship Lord Shiva and Goddess Parvati.
+To perform Puja rituals, offer sacred water on the Shivling in a Shiva temple and worship Lord Shiva and Goddess Parvati.
 Perform the Puja of Lord Ganesha and Nandi for their blessings.

 Ashadha Shivratri

-While in other states, which follow the Amavasyanta calendar, Shravan comes late by a fortnight.
+In other states, which follow the Amavasyanta calendar, Shravan comes late by a fortnight.
 As this Shivratri comes in the Ashadha Maas, it is known as Ashadha Shivaratri.